-- minimises the use of energy in the scheme by using an appropriate layout, building design and orientation; - minimises the emission of pollutants, including noise, water and light pollution, into the wider environment; - has no adverse effects on water quality, and helps reduce potential water consumption, for example by the use of water conservation and recycling measures and by minimising off-site water discharge by using methods such as sustainable urban drainage; - avoids increasing the risk of, or from, flooding; - minimises the energy requirements of construction, for example by using sustainable construction technologies and encouraging the recycling of materials; - encourages the use of renewable energy by the incorporation of production facilities within the design of the scheme; - incorporates waste management processes, for example for the recycling of water and waste.
-The waste hierarchy (Reduce-Reuse-Recycle-Recover-Dispose) should be applied to all stages of development, design, construction and final operation. - 3.10.9 This policy will apply to all new developments.
+- minimises the use of energy in the scheme by using an appropriate layout, building design and orientation; - minimises the emission of pollutants, including noise, water and light pollution, into the wider environment; - has no adverse effects on water quality, and helps reduce potential water consumption, for example by the use of water conservation and recycling measures and by minimising off-site water discharge by using methods such as sustainable urban drainage; - avoids increasing the risk of, or from, flooding; - minimises the energy requirements of construction, for example by using sustainable construction technologies and encouraging the recycling of materials;

+- encourages the use of renewable energy by the incorporation of production facilities within the design of the scheme; - incorporates waste management processes, for example for the recycling of water and waste.
+The waste hierarchy (Reduce-Reuse-Recycle-Recover-Dispose) should be applied to all stages of development design, construction and final operation. - 3.8.9 This policy will apply to all new developments.
 In view of the scale and characteristics of future development opportunities within the Borough, for example the emphasis on smaller sites, it is important that all development contributes in some way towards combating and adapting to climate change.
-The Council will provide further guidance on how development can be designed to improve energy efficiency in its Supplementary Planning Document on "climate change neutral" development.
-This will reflect legislative changes, and will take account of technological developments.
-These are, for example, being reflected in the falling cost of renewable energy schemes and the expanding capacity of the development industry to deliver on-site energy generation.
-The Council may also require developers to help mitigate carbon emissions through contributions towards offset schemes such as local tree planting programmes.
+The Council will provide further detailed guidance on how this policy will be implemented in a Development Control Policies DPD.
+It is envisaged that this document will incorporate targets for the provision of on-site renewables and will include requirements for developers to help mitigate carbon emissions in new developments. - 3.8.10 It is the responsibility of Surrey County Council, as Waste Planning Authority for Surrey, to identify and allocate land for the development of waste management facilities in Epsom and Ewell Borough.
+The Surrey Waste Plan submission draft (2006) highlights the need for a new Community Recycling Centre to replace the existing facility at Blenheim Road, Epsom, but does not allocate a site.
+The lead in identifying a suitable alternative site in the Epsom area will be taken by the County Council and it will be their responsibility, or that of their contractors, to acquire or lease a site, and secure the necessary consents.
+In due course, the Borough Council's Proposals Map will incorporate any site specific allocations arising from the approved Surrey Minerals and Waste Local Development Framework.